 The only downside to Snowbird is that the base area is pretty small, and there’s not any nightlife to speak of.
 The facilities and extra activities are pretty limited so if you’re here for a week, you’ll want to be here for the skiing, and not anything else.
 But it doesn’t really matter because if you’re taking advantage of everything Snowbird is dishing up on the mountain, there’s not much chance you’ll have any energy left for anything else.

 Snowbird has a few options for accommodation, most of which are operated by the resort.
 They’re not very luxurious, but staying on the mountain and the chance to be first in lift lines on a powder day is a luxury in itself.
-And the best part is that as far as ski-in ski-out hotels go, the Cliff Lodge represents some pretty good value.
 You could also stay at Alta and use the gates or catch a short bus ride in the mornings to the base area.Search Hotels and Deals Get your

 Scout Field Guide >

 Most of the activities in Snowbird are centered around skiing.
 From cat skiing, to backcountry guiding or even heli-skiing there are plenty of options that will extend your skiing experience beyond the boundaries.
 Snowmobiling is offered, and sightseeing rides on the tram are allowed after 11am.
-Apart from that the non-skiing activities in Snowbird are pretty limited.
+Apart from that, and ice-skating the non-skiing activities in Snowbird are pretty limited.

 When the conditions are right, Snowbird has one of the longest seasons in North America – opening towards the end of November and staying open to mid-May.
 Snowbird can get very cold – particularly in late December and January.
 But the snow can be fantastic.
 February is usually the most reliable month and sometimes the snow can be excellent right up to season’s end.
 They’ve even been known to ski here on July 4 weekend.